alexrtseng/WECC_2035_Expansion/README.md

 *Alex Tseng*

 ## Explanation
-This project is complimentary to the corresponding paper submitted for the MAE 573 final project.
-The goal is to test the cost and emissions impacts of non-uniform carbon policy within the same interconnection regions.
+The goal of this project is to test the cost and emissions impacts of non-uniform carbon policy within the same interconnection regions.

 ## Overview
 The model itself can be viewed in expansion_model.jl.
 This model follows that explained in lab1 with modification to handle the WECC 6-zone data and additional parameter inputs to create constraints and objective function motifications to represent the given carbon policies.